Andrzej-Krzyskow/University/README.md

 # University
-Programms written for university classes
+Programms written for university classes.
+In each folder there is more detailed description of covered topics.